biolink/kgx/docs/examples.md

 KGX provides a variety of functionality that can be achieved by your script by importing KGX as a module and calling the relevant classes/methods as needed.

-Examples on how to use the KGX as a module can be found in [examples folder](https://github.com/NCATS-Tangerine/kgx/tree/master/examples)
+Examples on how to use the KGX as a module can be found in [examples folder](https://github.com/biolink/kgx/tree/master/examples).
+Some additional insights on usage may also be obtained by examination of the [tests folder](https://github.com/biolink/kgx/tree/master/tests).

 ## Using KGX CLI

 The KGX CLI is a way of accessing KGX's functionality directly from the command line.

-Currently the CLI supports the following operations,
+Currently, the CLI supports the following operations:

 ### graph-summary